 Dominating the tournament, she averaged 18 points per game to book the Sapphires a spot in the World Cup the following year and Magbegor then led the team to their inaugural gold medal at the World Cup.

 Australia defeated the USA in the Semi-Final, snapping their 28-game winning streak at the tournament, and then beat Italy in the Grand Final with Magbegor earning a spot in the All-Star team and winning the Under-17 World Cup MVP.
 In December 2017, Magbegor was named to her first Opals squad and she then debuted for the national team at the 2018 Commonwealth Games, helping her country win another gold medal.

 Domestically, Magbegor represented the Centre of Excellence and Diamond Valley Eagles in SEABL before signing a three-year deal in March 2018 with the Deakin Melbourne Boomers in the WNBL, ignoring offers from US colleges.
 She went on to star in her debut season, earning the WNBL's Betty Watson Rookie of the Year award.

 Following her strong WNBL Rookie campaign and her role at the Commonwealth Games, Magbegor was named to the Opals' FIBA World Cup squad where the Opals won the Silver medal.

-At just 19 years of age, Magbegor was impressive at the championships putting up 7.6 points and 3.8 rebounds per game, her best performance came against Argentina when put up 14 points and 8 rebounds in resounding win for the Opals.
+At just 19 years of age, Magbegor was impressive at the World Championships putting up 7.6 points and 3.8 rebounds per game.
+With her best performance coming against Argentina when she put up 14 points and 8 rebounds in a resounding win for the Opals.

 2015-2017 – Centre of Excellence (SEABL)